Guidance on running club competitions

 - Clubs should consider staggering arrival and leaving times of individual competitors to minimise interactions.

-- Spectators, parents or guardians should be kept to a minimum and seated in designated areas away from match tables, while also strictly observing social distancing.
+- A maximum or one parent, guardian or support worker of players under the age of 18 or vulnerable adults should be seated in designated areas away from match tables, while also strictly observing social distancing.

 - Refereeing can recommence, with referees or markers maintaining social distancing at all times and following the club and player protocols.
 Gloves should be worn, which must be washed or disposed of after use.
 Any referee or marker should be considered part of a six-person social bubble.